The Writer's SolsticeDec 21, 2018

-So you need to spend time with yourself, healing and restoring yourself, give yourself your due (feed yourself) then start the walk into the light again and create work.
+So don't regret, relist this time with yourself, healing and restoring yourself, give yourself your due (feed yourself) then start the walk into the light again and create work.
 Not great work, not yet, but the footings, then the footfall, the steps to great work.
 Walk with baby steps into the New Year, adding to a new idea just a line here of there daily.

 Wishing you a silent night or two with time set aside just for you to be you.

 Get ready to write the book of your life with our Book in a Year plan.